 Preserving and restoring eyesight

 Light for the World can look back on 28 years of experience in eye care provision.
 Our original aim, and one of our key areas of work to this day, is to restore sight to blind people in low-income countries.

 285 million people in the world have lost all or some of their sight.
 At least 1 billion of them have a visual impairment that could have been prevented or treated.
 Each of them an invidual whose daily life is severely affected by visual impairment: a grandfather who has never seen his grandchildren, a parent who wants to care for their children, or a child who cannot attend school.

 80 percent of blindness is preventable if medical treatment is available.
 For many years now, Light for the World has been working to reduce preventable blindness.
-In our 15 partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build hospitals, and provide mobile services that offer eye care in remote areas of developing countries.
+In our 15 partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build and support hospitals, and provide mobile services that offer eye care in remote areas of developing countries.

 What we do